Skip to content

 D3 — Single core.outbox table

-Superseded the original per-producer-context outbox tables in TA-19 D2.
 One table in core with the row schema described in D4; producers tag their rows with the source column.
-Schema-layer DRY plus envelope-contract consistency plus simpler permission model outweighed the per-context aesthetic argument at alpha scale.
+Schema-layer DRY plus envelope-contract consistency plus simpler permission model outweigh the per-context aesthetic argument at alpha scale.

 D4 — Outbox row schema